 As a business owner, it’s vital to understand how 3PLs work in order to make the most of your ecommerce fulfillment strategy and grow and scale your company.
 Here’s what you should know.

 Third-party logistics (or 3PL) refers to the outsourcing of ecommerce logistics processes to a third partybusiness, including inventory management, warehousing, and fulfillment.
 3PL providers allow ecommerce merchants to accomplish more, with the tools and infrastructure to automate retail order fulfillment.

-We don’t know for sure who coined the term “third-party logistics,” but companies began trending toward outsourcing logistics services to third parties in the 1970s and ‘80s.
+We don’t know for sure who coined the term “third-party logistics,” but companies began trending toward outsourcing inbound and outbound logistics services to third parties in the 1970s and ‘80s.

 When researching 3PLs, you may come across the term 4PL.
 A 4PL adds an additional degree of separation between ecommerce merchants and the 3PLs shipping their products: When a business contracts with a 4PL, the 4PL manages and arranges 3PL services for a client.
 This is sometimes called “double brokering.”

-4PL companies often offer end-to-end supply chain management for a client, including 3PL services, manufacturing, and more.
+4PL companies often offer end-to-end supply chain management for a client, including 3PL services, manufacturing, inventory procurement, and more.

 If you’re considering working with a 3PL company or are new to outsourcing shipping, what goes on in a 3PL fulfillment center may seem like a black box.

 But the 3PL fulfillment process doesn’t have to — and shouldn’t — be a mystery!

 So what exactly happens at a 3PL’s ecommerce warehouse once a customer clicks “Submit order” on your online store?